veelckoo/MTGOBOT/README.txt

 Currently, I am adding support for plugins.
 The method through which I am doing this is taken from Django's Signal class and signal structure.
 It's similar to event hooking in Wordpress.
 A full guide will come later when I have the signaling system fully working.
 Hopefully this will lead to others being able to develop plugins for the bot.

-I am also working on add more support for using inventory databases besides .txt files.
+I have added support for using MySQL database for your inventory information instead of just text files.
+A guide/instructions will come soon.

 ***************
 Message: ******